 All roads in North Carolina were at risk of flooding during the storm.
-Wilmington, North Carolina was cut off from the rest of the state after damage from Florence closed major roads into the city of 117,525 people.
+Wilmington, North Carolina, was cut off from the rest of the state after damage from Florence closed major roads in the city of 117,525 people.
 The main roads into the city were closed or impassable.

 1.7 million chickens were killed in North Carolina.

 The hurricane caused at least $38 billion in damage.